-According to Gartner, by 2020 over 21 Billion IoT devices will be deployed in enterprises worldwide.
+According to Gartner, by 2020 over 21 Billion IoT devices will be deployed worldwide.
 Mobile workforce solutions have, in a sense created “virtual workspaces” – multiple business processes, tasks and databases, integrated and accessible in the palm of one’s hand, or from any Internet ready device.

 These types of system integrations into daily workflows are happening in practically every operation and at every level within an organization’s chain of command.
 Plant operators on manufacturing shop floors collect analytics on performance in motion as they work on the production line, without giving any special attention to gathering data.
 With automation behind their efforts to send all information up the manager flagpole, supervisors to the c-suite get full visibility on the vitality of the entire production process, often with stunning wireless enterprise dashboards.
 That’s just one example.
 Supply chain teams are constantly invested in process improvement strategies; when a better way of updating inventory counts is needed, there is no shortage of solutions on the market.
 The question for decision makers becomes not “how” but “how deep” do you want your data to go?
 How much visibility and detail do you want when it comes to unlocking the whole story behind inventory, shipping and receiving?

 At the heart of it all, a wireless LAN infrastructure has to shoulder the weight of the enterprise’s entire business, with real-time efficiency.
 When it comes to quality management and lean operations, today’s decision maker is thinking less about their physical building and resource limitations and are focusing more on how enterprise mobility solutions and wireless networks can get the most out of the resources they do have.